lesmo/Black-Sam/README.md

 There are torrents out there with valuable information about corrupt companies and governments, survival, advice, and a valuable way for indie photographers, directors, musicians and game developers to share and distribute their work.
 Why stop that from happening?

 ## What is it?
-**BlackSam** is a _simple_ torrent search and upload software for **Node.js** you can quickly get up and running in your computer, server or cloud service, _**without any database**_.
+**BlackSam** is a _simple_ torrent search and upload software for **Node.js** (like that used on The Pirate Bay, Iso Hunt or similars) you can quickly get up and running in your computer, server or cloud service, _**without any database**_.
 This effectively allows to share, browse, edit and restore the entire "database" of torrents easily, perhaps using a Torrent on itself, BitTorrent's Sync, Syncthing, a WebDAV or any other network distribution mechanism.

 ## How do I install it?
 You can't.
 It's not ready yet.